MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/android-intune.md

     ![Image of list of apps](images/9336bbd778cff5e666328bb3db7c76fd.png)

-11. Assign the app as a *Required* app to a user group so that it is automatically installed in the *work profile* during the next sync of the device via Company Portal app.
+11. Assign the app as a *Required* app to a user group.
+It is automatically installed in the *work profile* during the next sync of the device via Company Portal app.
 This assignment can be done by navigating to the *Required* section \> **Add group,** selecting the user group and click **Select**.